DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-04-28-find-a-candidate-a-b-test-email.md

   This feature should be used alongside the [current application](https://www.apply-for-teacher-training.service.gov.uk/candidate/about-the-teacher-training-application-process) process.
 You must continue to choose courses and submit applications yourself.

-  ^Candidates who submit 4 or more applications are more likely to receive an offer to train to teach.
+  > Candidates who submit 4 or more applications are more likely to receive an offer to train to teach.

   You can still submit up to 4 application choices at a time.
 If a provider invites you to apply and you submit an application, it will count towards your total.